google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Validating SCTs

-In addition to normal validation of the server certificate and its chain, TLS clients SHOULD validate each received SCT for which they have the corresponding log's parameters.
+In addition to normal validation of the server certificate and its chain, CT-using TLS clients MUST validate each received SCT for which they have the corresponding log's parameters.
 To validate an SCT, a TLS client computes the signature input by constructing a `TransItem` of type `x509_entry_v2` or `precert_entry_v2`, depending on the SCT's `TransItem` type.
-The `TimestampedCertificateEntryDataV2` structure is constructed in the following manner:
+The `TimestampedCertificateEntryDataV2` structure is constructed in the following
+manner:

 * `timestamp` is copied from the SCT.
 * `tbs_certificate` is the reconstructed TBSCertificate portion of the server